 (3) The territorial area, scope, or jurisdiction of the candidate, political committee, or referendum committee;

 (4) The name, address, and position with the candidate or political committee of the custodian of books and accounts;

 (5) The name and party affiliation of the candidate(s) whom the committee is supporting or opposing, and the office(s) involved;

 (5a) The name of the referendum(s) which the referendum committee is supporting or opposing, and whether the committee is supporting or opposing the referendum;

-(6) The name of the political committee or political party being supported or opposed if the committee is supporting the ticket of a particular political or political party;
+(6) The name of the political committee, political party or affiliated party committee being supported or opposed if the committee is supporting the ticket of a particular candidate or political party;

 (7) A listing of all banks, safety deposit boxes, or other depositories used, including the names and numbers of all accounts maintained and the numbers of all such safety deposit boxes used, provided that the Board shall keep any account number included in any report filed after March 1, 2003, and required by this Article confidential except as necessary to conduct an audit or investigation, except as required by a court of competent jurisdiction, or unless confidentiality is waived by the treasurer.
 Disclosure of an account number in violation of this subdivision shall not give rise to a civil cause of action.
 This limitation of liability does not apply to the disclosure of account numbers in violation of this subdivision as a result of gross negligence, wanton conduct, or intentional wrongdoing that would otherwise be actionable.